peldas/mpv-sub-scripts/README.md

 # sub-pause

-An mpv script that automatically pauses before and/or after each subtitle line.
+An mpv script that automatically pauses before and/or after each non-blacklisted subtitle line.
 Mostly intended for language learning.

 ## Key Bindings